Melissa Gira Grant is a journalist, author, and senior reporter at In Justice Today.

 At In Justice Today, she covers sex work and human trafficking.
 Before that, she was a contributing writer at Pacific Standard and at the Village Voice, and she was a contributing editor at Jacobin.

-When I am not writing and reporting, I speak widely on sexuality, gender, rights, and justice to audiences worldwide, at institutions such as Duke University, Yale University, the New School, the Open Society Foundations, the Berkman Center for Internet and Society at Harvard University, Eyebeam Art + Technology Center, and the UC Berkeley Labor Center, and at events including South by Southwest Interactive (USA), re:publica (Germany), NEXT (Denmark), the Oakland Book Festival (USA), the Brooklyn Book Festival (USA), Bristol Festival of Ideas (UK), and the International AIDS Conference (Mexico).
+Melissa has been a visiting scholar at The Center for Place, Culture and Politics at the Graduate Center of the City University of New York, and she has spoken about her work to audiences worldwide, including at Duke University, the Berkman Center for Internet and Society at Harvard University, Eyebeam Art + Technology Center, and the UC Berkeley Labor Center, South by Southwest Interactive, re:publica (Germany), the Rosa Luxemburg Stiftung (Germany) the Oakland Book Festival, the Brooklyn Book Festival, Bristol Festival of Ideas (UK), and the International AIDS Conference (Mexico).

 Write Melissa at email@example.com and find her on Twitter at @melissagira.